LindySez | Recipes

 • Remove the netting from the leg of lamb.

-Season well with salt and freshly ground pepper, then using a knife, or the garlic press spread the garlic evenly over the meat.
+Season well with salt and freshly ground pepper, then using a knife or a garlic, press spread the garlic evenly over the meat.

-Mix the mustards together and spread evenly over the inside of the meat.
+Mix the mustards together.
+Spread evenly over the inside of the meat.

-Sprinkle the rosemary evenly over, then the marjoram/oregano and thyme.
+Sprinkle the rosemary evenly over, then add the marjoram/oregano and thyme.

-Roll up tightly and tie with the butcher's string at about 1-inch intervals.
+Roll up tightly and tie with the butcher's string at 1-inch intervals.

 • Stick the spit through the center of the meat and secure both ends of the rotisserie.